Welcome to our Transparency Report

-KPMG has been operating in Cyprus since 1948 and currently employs an average of 846 professionals working from 6 offices across the island.
-It is a member of KPMG International Limited, a global organization of independent professional services firms providing Audit, Tax and Advisory services.
-KPMG operates in 145 countries and territories and has approximately 236.000 people working in member firms around the world.
+KPMG has been operating in Cyprus since 1948 and currently employs an average of 882 professionals working from 6 offices across the island.
+It is a member of KPMG International Limited, a global organisation of independent professional services firms providing Audit, Tax and Advisory services.
+KPMG operates in 146 countries and territories and has approximately 227.000 people working in member firms around the world.

-KPMG in Cyprus is a leading professional services organization on the island which has contributed significantly to government revenues during the year to December 2021.
+KPMG in Cyprus is a leading professional services organisation on the island which has contributed significantly to government revenues during the year to December 2020.
 This amounted to €19 million, including income tax, special contribution for defense, PAYE, VAT, GHS and social insurance contributions.

-We have also committed resources in our Corporate Social Responsibility activities and offered to our society and to those in need, became even more active in the COVID-19 period to assist in combatting the effects of the pandemic.
-Amongst our CSR activities, KPMG in Cyprus is offering pro-bono Advisory Services to the Cyprus Cancer Research Institute.
-Based on the partnership, the scope of the services relates to the overall design of the Institute’s operating model.
+We have also committed resources in our Corporate Social Responsibility activities and offered to our society and to those in need, and became even more active in the post COVID-19 period to assist in combatting the effects of the pandemic.

 Our strategy is fully aligned with our Global Firm’s strategic priorities, tailor-made to the needs of the market in Cyprus.